leeky-mem/hacking-notes/socat.md

 # Basics
 In general socat just connects two point.
 E.g. a listener and std-in.

+`-d -d` - increases verbosity for debugging if the shell is not working.
+Not used for general operation.

 # Shells
 ## Reverse shells
 **Listeners** \